There are two types of volunteers in the NICU, the Clerk and Sibling Support volunteers and the Developmental Care volunteers.

-The clerk and sibling support volunteers assist the nurses and unit clerks at the front desk, allowing them a chance to become familiar with the NICU and its unique characteristics.
-Clerk and sibling support volunteers also interact and play with NICU siblings.
-The clerk and sibling support main responsibilities include answering phones, screening visitors, directing family concerns to nurses, helping with paperwork, and interacting with siblings.
-It is the perfect way to get your foot in the door if you are hoping to be a developmental care volunteer.
+The Clerk and Sibling Support volunteers assist the nurses and unit clerks at the front desk, allowing them to become familiar with the NICU and its unique characteristics.
+Clerk and Sibling Support (CSS) volunteers also interact and play with NICU siblings.
+The CSS volunteers' main responsibilities include working with Child Life Specialists to provide support through play to siblings of NICU patients, answering phones, screening visitors, directing family concerns to nurses, assisting with the NICU Books to Babies program, and helping with paperwork.
+It is the perfect way to get your foot in the door if you hope to be a Developmental Care Volunteer.

-The developmental care volunteers cuddle and comfort the babies by means of holding, talking, singing, cooing, and reading stories, allowing the nurses to continue with their duties.
-The developmental care position is only open to returning volunteers with 40 hours or more experience, but these hours can be from any unit in the hospital.
+The Developmental Care Volunteers provide appropriate and vital developmental support to the infants by means of holding, talking, cooing, playing, and reading stories.
+This allows the nurses and staff to continue with their medical duties.
+The Developmental Care position is only open to returning volunteers with 40 hours or more experience, but these hours can be from any unit in the hospital.

-When there are no babies to care for, volunteers can interact with the families, scrapbook, or make name tags for the infants.
-The NICU is best suited for self-motivated volunteers.
-The nurses and workers will not always seek out your help.
+The NICU is best suited for self-motivated and outgoing volunteers.
+The nurses and staff will not always seek out your help.
 You may have to ask and offer your assistance.

 All prospective NICU volunteers are will attend large group orientation, where they will receive general University of Iowa Hospitals & Clinics information.
 Clerks and developmental care will also attend separate small group orientations, where they will receive training and information about the unit and receive a tour of the area.